 Capacity building activities for Community Energy Champions include:

 1) Individual, customized training, and skills development

-The Indigenous Network Lead will work with the energy champions to develop annual training and skills development plans based on the distinct priorities, needs and preferences of each community.
+The EPIC Network Lead is working with the energy champions to develop annual training and skills development plans based on the distinct priorities, needs and preferences of each community.
 Participants will define the outcome that they are aiming to achieve, take individual leadership and move at their own pace, with annual targets for individual training hours, based on community priorities and a menu of training options.
 There is an individual training budget for each network member.

 2) Group training

 Group training will include 2–3 webinars per year on priority renewable energy topics, with input from the Community Energy Champions.
 Group training could also include professional development in areas such as project management, fundraising and grant writing, and Indigenous community engagement

 With Indigenous energy champions or industry subject matter experts on specific topics, such as community energy planning, renewable energy and energy storage project planning, energy efficiency, energy audits, heat pumps and solar PV installation.

 Indigenous communities can benefit from renewable energy project ownership.
 Some of these accrued benefits include: